alvistar/dart_algorand/README.md

 ```

 ### working with NoteField

-We can put things in the "note" field of a transaction; here's an example with an auction bid.
-Note that you can put any bytes you want in the "note" field; you don't have to use the NoteField object.
+We can put things in the "note" field of a transaction; here's an example with
+an auction bid.
+Note that you can put any bytes you want in the "note" field;
+you don't have to use the NoteField object.

+[embedmd]:# (example/notefield_example.dart)
 ```dart
 import 'dart:convert';